 It’s kind of hilarious but real and you can even take thousands of selfies with them.
 I am sure they will even strike a pose for you.

 👉 Check rates and availability on Booking.com

 Aruba is a great place where to spend a sunny vacation and splurge in stunning beautiful hotels on white-sand beaches, eat in the best international restaurant, and get pampered.
 It’s no surprise that it’s called a happy island.
 I will tell you all about the island soon in another post.

 I have been visiting the Out islands for a few years for work.
 Yes, I know what an awful job I had?

-In the Aklins islands you can also dive in the crystal clear blue waters, snorkeling, enjoy your fancy resorts and the island vibes.
+In the Acklins islands, you can also dive in the crystal clear blue waters, snorkel, and enjoy your fancy resorts and the island vibes.

 Flamingo Bay, Long Cay

 Long Cay is an offshore island just northwest of Acklins Islands: Long Cay, Acklins, and Crooked Island are grouped together in the shape of an inverted C.